chris-townsend/project-two/README.md

 - [TinyPNG:](https://tinypng.com/) All images within the project have been processed through their free compression tool.

-- [Hover.css:](https://ianlunn.github.io/Hover/) Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+- [Hover.css:](https://ianlunn.github.io/Hover/) Hover.css was used on the Social Media icons on the instructions modal footer to add the float transition while being hovered over.

-- [Google Fonts:](https://fonts.google.com/) Google fonts were used to import the 'Raleway' and 'Caveat' font into the style.css file which is used on all pages throughout the project.
+- [Google Fonts:](https://fonts.google.com/) Google fonts were used to import the 'Montserrat Alternates' font into the style.css file..

 - [Font Awesome:](https://fontawesome.com/) Font Awesome was used throughout the website to add icons for aesthetic and UX purposes.